 Python 3.1 was released quite quickly after Python 3.0 and before any significant adoption of Python 3.
 Therefore it was decided to drop support for Python 3.0.
 As most platforms that support Python 3 already use Python 3.1 for that support it is unlikely that you ever need to care about Python 3.0.
 When running your tests under Python 3 you only have to run it with Python 3.1 and Python 3.2, and you can safely ignore Python 3.0.
 So when this book says Python 3, you can read that as Python 3.1 and later.

-There is still very little documentation on how to port to Python 3.
+There is still very little documentation on how to support Python 3.
 There is a short how-to in the Python 3.2 documentation at http://docs.python.org/dev/howto/pyporting.html.
-There is also page on the official Python wiki for porting notes at http://wiki.python.org/moin/PortingPythonToPy3k but it is still fairly empty.
+There is also a page on the official Python wiki at http://wiki.python.org/moin/PortingPythonToPy3k which contain a good list of other resources.

 If you need help, or if you want to help out, there is the firstname.lastname@example.org mailing list.
 You can subscribe to it from http://mail.python.org/mailman/listinfo/python-porting.